ysmniall/Persian-Sign-Language--Translator/README.md

 # Persian Sign Language  Translator
- This is a PSL hand gesture ditection and classification using pytorch.
+ This is a PSL hand gesture detection and classification using pytorch.